TaceoLabs/zksummit12_workshop/README.md

 ```

-Here we use the standard library to compute a Poseidon hash from two secret inputs.
-The output is a public Field element, e.g., the computed hash.
+In this code, we utilize the standard library to compute a Poseidon hash from two secret inputs.
+The result is a public Field element, which represents the computed hash.

 ### Compiling the Circuit
 Now that we already experts we will run through this example.
 We use `nargo`to compile the project by typing: